open-pioneer/trails-starter/docs/internals/ReactIntegration.md

 UI Components written in React must be able to interact with the package system and the service layer.
 This means that services, package properties and package i18n must be accessible.

-In a react component, the developer can write:
+In a React component, the developer can write:

 ```jsx
 //  apps/test-app/TestComponent.jsx